-Individuals who are diagnosed with psychiatric disabilities and receive services from state hospitals, prisons or jails, and residential treatment facilities should receive services that are free from harm, abuse or coercion and are trauma informed and recovery oriented.
+Individuals who are diagnosed with psychiatric disabilities and receive services from state hospitals, prisons or jails, and residential treatment facilities should receive services that are free from harm, abuse or coercion, and are trauma informed and recovery oriented.
 Access to support services and equal opportunities in the community should promote recovery, self-direction, and offer alternatives to hospitalization, congregate care settings, emergency departments, and jails or prison.
 Individuals with disabilities must have access to information and resources to exercise their rights.

-- Protect individuals in psychiatric facilities or residential treatment centers from abuse and neglect.
+- Protect individuals in psychiatric facilities, state and local correctional facilities, residential treatment centers, and juvenile detention centers from abuse and neglect.
 DRM will focus on advocating for reform in sexual abuse response, prevention and treatment in state operated or licensed programs for persons with psychiatric disabilities; protection from illegal or excessive restraint, seclusion or coercion; and provision of trauma informed and appropriate services. - 2.
-Advocate for limited use of segregation or cell confinement for incarcerated persons with psychiatric disabilities and for provision of appropriate care and access to services. - Advocate to enforce the rights of people diagnosed with psychiatric disabilities to receive supports needed to move toward independence and recovery, as set forth by the U.S. Supreme Court in Olmstead v.
-L.C. by focusing on reducing barriers to discharge in state psychiatric facilities and increasing community supports such as crisis services. - 4.
-Advocate for the rights of children and adults who are found incompetent to stand trial to receive fair treatment and appropriate supports. - 5.
-Provide rights information to individuals with psychiatric disabilities, especially those in facilities or at risk of admissions. - 6.
-Increase access to appropriate community mental health services including patient education and informed consent.
+Advocate for limited use of segregation or restrictive housing for incarcerated persons with psychiatric disabilities and for provision of appropriate care and access to services. - Advocate to enforce the rights of people diagnosed with psychiatric disabilities to receive supports needed to move toward independence and recovery, as set forth by the U.S. Supreme Court in Olmstead v.
+L.C. by focusing on reducing barriers to discharge in psychiatric facilities and hospitals/emergency rooms and increasing community supports such as crisis services and appropriate community-based treatment, - 4.
+Advocate for the rights of individuals in psychiatric facilities to receive fair treatment and appropriate supports, such as individual therapy and access to visitation from family and friends. - 5.
+Protect and enforce the right to counsel for individuals in involuntary medication hearings in both state and private psychiatric facilities. - 6.
+Increase access to appropriate community mental health services in order to advocate for individual choice in treatment and avoid forced treatment through the development of culturally competent crisis response services that prioritizes the use of peers and avoids the use of law enforcement wherever possible. - 7.
+Advocate for the expansion of voluntary community-based crisis services that reduce reliance on law enforcement and coercion in responding to and resolving community behavioral health needs.